aws-samples/serverless-patterns/das-lambda-java-sam/README.md

 ### If IAM users are allowed AWS console access

-You can log in to the AWS console using the new user that was just created and run CloudFormation using the template file setup-das-cfn.yaml
+You can log in to the AWS console using the new user that was just created.

+Before you deploy the CloudFormation template, you will need to create a key-pair from the EC2 console, under "Network and Security".
+Name the key-pair "DASKeyPair" and choose RSA as the Key pair type.
+Choose .pem or .ppk as the Private key file format, depending on how you want to connect to the EC2 instance that will get created by the CloudFormation template.

+Once you have created the key-pair, you can run CloudFormation using the template file setup-das-cfn.yaml

 Accept defaults for all the input parameters or modify them as needed.